apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 ---
 slug: streampark-usercase-bondex-with-paimon
-title: Based on Apache Paimon + StreamPark's Streaming Data Warehouse Practice by Bondex
+title: Based on Apache Paimon + Apache StreamPark's Streaming Data Warehouse Practice by Bondex
-tags: [StreamPark, Production Practice, paimon, streaming-warehouse]
+tags: [Apache StreamPark, Production Practice, paimon, streaming-warehouse]
 ---

 ![](/blog/bondex/Bondex.png)

-**Foreword: **This article mainly introduces the implementation of a streaming data warehouse by Bondex, a supply chain logistics service provider, in the process of digital transformation using the Paimon + StreamPark platform.
+**Foreword: **This article mainly introduces the implementation of a streaming data warehouse by Bondex, a supply chain logistics service provider, in the process of digital transformation using the Paimon + Apache StreamPark platform.
 We provide an easy-to-follow operational manual with the Apache StreamPark integrated stream-batch platform to help users submit Flink tasks and quickly master the use of Paimon.

 - Introduction to Company Business
 - Pain Points and Selection in Big Data Technology